rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 ![complaints_by_year.jpeg]({{site.baseurl}}/img/complaints_by_year.jpeg)

-Overall, we see a pretty steady increase.
+Overall, we see a steady increase.
 Next, we can filter to see the trend for cases resulting in violations, no violations, or inadmissible.

 ````r
 decisions %>%